bubenshchykov/ngrok/README.md

 ngrok http 8080
 ```

-This module uses native promises and async-await.
-For callback-based implementation use version 2.2.3'
+This module uses promises and async-await.
+For callback-based version use 2.3.0'

 ## authtoken
 You can create basic http-https-tcp tunnel without authtoken.
 For custom subdomains and more you should  obtain authtoken by signing up at [ngrok.com](https://ngrok.com).
 Once you set it, it's stored in ngrok config and used for all tunnels.
 Few ways: